About

 About Me

-I address and explore resilience in my work.
+I have been awarded Minnesota State Arts Board grants (2021, 2022, 2025) and Metropolitan Regional Arts Council grant (2023).
 I live in Minneapolis and work out of a progressive art studio, Fresh Eye Arts, in St. Paul.
-Click here to view my most current resumé.

 About My Work